Updated September 7, 2022

 Content, communications, and activity in the Epic ecosystem shouldn’t keep others from having positive experiences.
 All content must follow the Content Guidelines.

 The type of action we’ll take for a particular violation of these rules is determined on a case-by-case basis.
 We’ll look at severity, whether you’re a repeat offender, and other factors.
-Action taken can be anything from a warning for less severe offenses, all the way up to a permanent account ban.
+Action taken can be anything from a warning for less severe offenses, a loss of access to social features such as voice chat and adding friends, or all the way up to a permanent account ban.

 If your account is permanently banned, you may lose all rights to games, virtual items, account balances, or other items that you may have earned or purchased.
 If you have multiple accounts, we may take action against all of your accounts.